Translated using DeepL

 Guides to avoid plagiarism

-Guides on how to avoid plagiarism
+Guides to avoiding plagiarism

-Below you can download two handbooks by Mgr.
+Below you can download two guides by Mgr.
 Tomáš Foltýnek, Ph.D. et al. on plagiarism.
 The first handbook, How to Prevent Plagiarism in Student Work, is intended for academic staff as a clear guide to situations that may arise in relation to plagiarism in everyday university life.
 The handbook covers aspects of the originality of work, introduces forms of plagiarism, gives guidance on how to explain to students the meaning of referencing sources, but also how to spot plagiarism and what software tools can be used to do so.

 The handbook is also available: